I'm a librarian, author, editor, web

 bibliography

-the book review editor for the
+editing book reviews for the

 Editor for Public